doneholmes/nuget-package-scanner/README.md

     - Github Search API Rate Limiting: https://developer.github.com/v3/search/#rate-limit
 - Optimizing json object scanning algorhithms.
 It's currently a very simple brute force approach.
 This may be a lot of work for little gain.
 - Possibly break out the nuget module into a stand-alone Python package.
 I'm not sure if there's any use beyond basic GET functionality.

-## Why did you write your own github client?

-I originally tried to make use of PyGithub.
-I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
-If I need to support any more complicated use cases, I would look at switching back to PyGithub.
-This also gave me a chance to familiarize a bit more with the Github API.
-I wanted to usd the Github GraphQL API for this, but it doesn't support code search as of yet.

-## Why did you write this in Python?
-Nuget only supports .Net.

-Mostly, I'm trying to learn Python.
-This project seemed like a good use case for the high-level scripting support available in Python.
-I could have written this in C#, but I wouldn't have leared as much in the process.